erjank/teaching/README.md

 > **Terminology**
 >
 > When we talk about workshops, we will try to be clear about whether
-> we're discussing ones whose subject is programming, and which are
+> we're discussing ones whose subject is programming, which are aimed
-> aimed at general learners, and those whose subject is now to teach
+> at general learners, and those whose subject is how to teach, which
-> (and are using this material).
-We usually refer to the latter as
+> are using this material.
-> "instructor training workshops".

 ### In-Person